Deqa2020/port-scanner/README.md

 [+] Port 22 is open
 [+] Port 80 is open

 Scan completed in: 0:00:01.234567

-> 📌 **The simple Python script is located at the bottom of this README.**

-> Copy that code into your **Visual Studio Code (VS Code)** editor and follow the instructions below to run it.

 ---

 ## 🔍 How It Works

 - Uses Python `socket` library to attempt TCP connections
 - Iterates through a user-defined port range
 - If connection succeeds → port is OPEN
 - If connection fails → port is CLOSED/FILTERED

----

-## 📊 Security Relevance (IMPORTANT)

-This tool demonstrates key cybersecurity concepts:

-- Vulnerability identification
-- Attack surface mapping
-- Network exposure analysis
-- Early-stage reconnaissance techniques

-Used in security operations to support:
-- Vulnerability assessments
-- Risk identification
-- Infrastructure security review

 ---